 - Instruction is entirely online in D2L.

-- In PipelineMT, these courses do not have scheduled days/times or assigned classrooms.
+- In PipelineMT, these courses do not have any scheduled days/times or assigned classrooms.

 - These courses are designated with a “D” in the section number and have a meeting type of "ONLN" on your schedule.